Black Watch deck plans

 - The ship also underwent engineering and general maintenance works.

-- Similar refurbishments and upgrades are expected to the rest of the Fred Olasen fleet in the coming years.
+- Similar refurbishments and upgrades are expected to the rest of the Fred Olsen fleet in the coming years.

-Black Watch deck plans are property of Fred Olsen.
+Black Watch deck plans are property of Scrapped Cruise Ships.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.